Open-Markets-Initiative/wireshark-lua/README.md

 To dissect packets, place lua script(s) in the wireshark plugins directory.

-The standard path on a windows install:
+The standard user path on a windows install (please create the plugins directory):

 ```
-C:\Program Files\Wireshark\plugins\[version]\
+%APPDATA%\Wireshark\plugins\
 ```
-The standard path on a linux install:
+On a linux install use:

 ```
 //usr/share/wireshark/plugins